-The term ‘leadership’ is used in a variety of ways, although it can be defined the capacity to influence people to achieve a common goal.
-Leaders adopt many different approaches and can operate at any level, so identifying and developing leaders can be challenging.
-Yet, when leadership is skilfully demonstrated, it can bring positive outcomes for individuals, teams, organisations and wider communities.
+The term ‘leadership’ is used in various ways, although it can be seen broadly as the ability to influence people to achieve a common goal.
+Leaders use many different approaches and can operate at any level, so identifying and developing leaders can be challenging.
+But when leadership is skilfully demonstrated, it can bring positive outcomes for individuals, teams, organisations and wider communities.
 So it’s important to develop leaders to fit current and future needs of an organisation, as well as invest in environments that enable leaders to be effective.

-This factsheet investigates the concept of leadership and how it differs from management, the various factors that can influence leadership development, and briefly examines how a principles-based approach to practice can support the development of leadership skills in HR.
+This factsheet investigates the concept of leadership and how it differs from management, the factors that can influence leadership development, and briefly examines how a principles-based approach to practice can support the development of leadership skills in people professionals.

 What is leadership?

-Leadership can be defined as the capacity to influence people to achieve a common goal..
-However, while leadership is currently much discussed and academic studies have multiplied since the 1970s, there’s no single definition or concept of leadership that satisfies all.
+Leadership can be defined as the process of influencing people to achieve a common goal.
+However, while leadership is much discussed and academic studies have multiplied since the 1970s, there’s no single definition or concept of leadership that satisfies all.

-What is clear is that leadership covers three integral elements:
+What is clear is that leadership has three integral elements:

-- Other people - staff, line managers, peers but also senior management and other stakeholders.
+- Other people: influencing, motivating, and inspiring staff, line managers, and peers as well as senior management and other stakeholders.

 Who are the leaders?

-AAs organisations need to become more agile, there’s increasing recognition that all employees need to demonstrate leadership qualities, although the aims and focus of that leadership may change with the individual’s level and differ from one organisation to another.
+As organisations need to become more agile, there’s increasing recognition that all employees need to demonstrate leadership qualities, although the aims and focus of that leadership may change with a person’s level and differ from one organisation to another.

 What is an effective leadership style?

 Experience suggests that successful leaders don’t invariably behave in the same way.
 They may act very differently, even in similar situations, and have quite different personalities.
-The trap that many fall in to is to always use a favourite approach which could be wrong for the situation.
+The trap that many fall into is to always use a favourite approach which could be wrong for a particular situation.
 Different leadership qualities may be needed in different circumstances.
 For example, CEOs who excel in turning round ailing companies may perform less well when things are more stable.

 Is leadership a process?

-As more is learned about the nature of leadership and the effectiveness of leaders has developed, it’s clear that individual traits or behaviours alone cannot fully explain leadership effectiveness.
-More research into the role of followers and the relationship between leaders and followers is now available, although the precise mechanisms of the mutual influence aren’t yet fully understood.
+As more is learned about the nature of leadership, it’s clear that individual traits or behaviours alone cannot fully explain leadership effectiveness.
+More research into the role of followers and the relationship between leaders and followers now exists, although the precise mechanisms of the mutual influence aren’t yet fully understood.
 With that in mind, leadership has been described as a process, or as a capability of the organisation (rather than individual), emphasising the interplay of leaders, followers, and the organisational context that have an impact on leadership effectiveness.

 How does leadership differ from management?